skgabriel/GoFigure/README.md

-## Go-Figure: A Meta Evaluation of Factuality in Summarization
+## GO FIGURE: A Meta Evaluation of Factuality in Summarization

 ### Automatic evaluation data files are in the following formats: